mojalil/ai-messenger/README.md

 ## Contributions

 Contributions to this project are welcome!
 To contribute, please fork the repository and submit a pull request.

+## Dev Notes

+If you're using firebase / Google for authentication.
+You will need to whitelist our app via console.cloud.google.com

 ## Contact